Managerial economics: State-Dependent Preferences

+Cognitive Biases

+Beyond biases that influence state-dependent preferences, there is a whole host of cognitive biases that can shape consumer preferences and influence decision making.
+See cognitive biases for a full list.
+These biases can have real implications for the effectiveness of firms, public policies and choices generally.

 Incentives

 Monetary and non-monetary incentives are used by managers to motivate employees to achieve results aligned with firms' objectives.
 The outcome of incentives depends on the design and the implementation process of the incentives, their interaction with intrinsic and social motivations, and the behavioural effects of their removal.

-In a field experiment analyzing the effects of performance-based monetary incentives, it was shown that productivity improved in line with employees' ability, however there was an increase in neglect of non-incentivised tasks.
+In a field experiment analyzing the effects of performance-based monetary incentives, it was shown that productivity improved in line with employees' ability, however, there was an increase in neglect of non-incentivised tasks.

 Monetary incentives generally have two kinds of effects, known as the standard direct price effect, and the indirect psychological effect.
-Standard direct price effect makes incentivised behavior more attractive; and the indirect psychological effect makes incentivised behavior less appealing, due to incentives containing information relayed from the principal (manager) to the agent (worker), which can provoke unexpected behavioural outcomes.
+The standard direct price effect makes incentivised behavior more attractive; and the indirect psychological effect makes incentivised behavior less appealing by relaying important information from principals (manager) to agents (worker) surrounding quality expectations, which can provoke unexpected behavioural outcomes.

 Agents receive information from both the size and existence of incentives.
 For example, offering members of the community high monetary compensation to be in the presence of a nuclear waste site, indicates that there are high risks involved with the plant, making community members less willing to accept the plant even in the presence of monetary incentives.
-Contrarily, in an experiment, a childcare introduced a fee of $3 for parents who picked their children up late.
+Contrarily, in a famous experiment, a childcare centre introduced a fee of $3 for parents who picked their children up late.
 The information conveyed to the parents from this incentive was that the small fine indicated being late is not too bad, and in the short run the number of late pick-ups increased.
 This information persisted when the fee was removed, and parents who had experienced the fine were more likely to pick their child up late than those who had not received the information given by the incentive.

-As a general rule however, where incentives are high enough, the standard direct price effect tends to take precedence over the indirect psychological effect, unless incentives are so high that agents form a negative inference of the circumstances.
+As a general rule however, when incentives are high enough, the standard direct price effect tends to take precedence over the indirect psychological effect, unless incentives are so high that agents form a negative inference of the circumstances.